Maruff/eTamil-Compiler/README.md

 2. **Chapter-by-Chapter Writing**: We can proceed by writing each chapter in sequence, ensuring quality and coherence.
 3. **Incorporate Feedback**: Periodically review and provide feedback to refine the content.

-Let me know if you would like any adjustments to the outline or if you are ready to proceed with the first chapter!